Observable criterion for collective entanglement in Boson-lattice system

+Let us suppose that the maximum number of modes entangled with one another is at most $L_1$ out of total $L$-modes ($L_1>L/2$) in the decomposition of a given state.
+Then, instead of using a single observable $\hat{\cal R}_{\bf q}$, we consider $L_1$ number of observables, i.e. $\sum_{m=1}^{L_1} \Delta^2 \hat{\cal R}_{{\bf q}_m}$.
+As shown in SM~\cite{supplementary}, if $\hat{\cal R}_{{\bf q}_m}$'s are chosen such that the collective operators addressing the entangled $L_1$-modes are orthogonal to each other, e.g. Fourier modes, the sum of variances is lower-bounded as

+That is, if Eq.~(\ref{ME}) is violated, it manifests $L_1+1$-partite entanglement.
+For instance, if we want to reveal the collective entanglement among all $L$-sites, we may perform a test with $L_1=L-1$ in Eq.~(\ref{ME}).

+In Fig. 3, we illustrate how our test reveals multipartite entanglement in the extended BHM.
+For each test, we calculate the ratio $R_{\rm sum}=\frac{\sum_{m=1}^{L_1} \Delta^2 \hat{\cal R}_{{\bf q}_m}}{{\cal R}^{L_1}}$ whose value below 1 manifests $L_1+1$-partite entanglement.
+As we see from Fig. 3 (a) and (b), the level of multipartite entanglement becomes deeper with the nearest-neighbor interaction $2J/U$ increasing for a given $U_{\rm LR}$.
+The long-range interaction $U_{\rm LR}$ may have a cooperating effect with the hopping $J$ when $U_{\rm LR}$ is rather small.
+In Fig. 3 (c), we show the case of testing a full $L=8$-partite entanglement, which manifests at a slightly less $2J/U$ and then at a higher $2J/U$ as $U_{\rm LR}$ increases.
+As discussed before, this may be attributed to the characteristic of entanglement in CDW phase, which arises due to the unequal population between even-odd sites collectively, creating at most 1-ebit entanglement regardless of lattice size or atom numbers.

-{ \bf Measuring $\hat{{\cal R}}$ in experiments}--- Our criterion not only captures the entanglement across various phases adequately, it can also be readily observed using established experimental techniques.
-The observable $\hat{\cal R}$ can be accessed specifically via Raman-scattering ~\cite{dao2007measuring,kozuma1999coherent,blakie2006raman,konabe2006laser,dao2009probing}, time-of-flight expansion~\cite{gerbier2008expansion} or condensate interference experiments~\cite{polkovnikov2006interference,niu2006imaging}.
+{ \bf Measuring $\hat{\cal R}_{\bf q}$ in experiments}--- Not only capturing the characteristics of collective entanglement in Boson lattice systems, our criterion can also be readily tested using established experimental techniques.
+The observable $\hat{\cal R}_{\bf q}$ can be accessed specifically via Raman-scattering ~\cite{dao2007measuring,kozuma1999coherent,blakie2006raman,konabe2006laser,dao2009probing} and time-of-flight method~\cite{gerbier2008expansion} facilitating quantum interference among lattice sites~\cite{polkovnikov2006interference,niu2006imaging}.